o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 ### Property containers

- The Editor automaton API exposes a number of special methods to handle container component property types.
+ The Editor automation API exposes a number of special methods to handle container component property types.
 If the property tree editor points to a component that has container properties these methods give access to the items in the container.

  To determine if the property is a container type use the `azlmbr.PropertyTreeEditor.is_container()` method.